dotnet/csharplang/proposals/low-level-struct-improvements.md

     - A parameter passed by reference that is not implicitly scoped

 ### ScopedRefAttribute
 The `scoped` annotations will be emitted into metadata via the type `System.Runtime.CompilerServices.ScopedRefAttribute` attribute.
-This attribute will be matched by name meaning it does not need to appear in any specific assembly.
+The attribute will be matched by namespace-qualified name so the definition does not need to appear in any specific assembly.

+The `ScopedRefAttribute` type is for compiler use only - it is not permitted in source.
+The type declaration is synthesized by the compiler if not already included in the compilation.

 The type will have the following definition: